etorrano/tutorial-predicting-income/predicting_income_with_census_data_pt2.md

 data = imputer.fit_transform(data)
 ```

 Our custom imputer, like the `EncodeCategorical` transformer takes a set of columns to perform imputation on.
 In this case we only wrap a single `Imputer` as the `Imputer` is already multicolumn &mdash; all that's required is to ensure that the correct columns are transformed.
-We inspected the encoders and found only three columns that had missing values in them, and passed them directly into the customer imputer.
+We inspected the encoders and found only three columns that had missing values in them, and passed them directly into the custom imputer.

 We chose to do the label encoding first, assuming that because the `Imputer` required numeric values, we'd be able to do the parsing in advance.
 However, after requiring a custom imputer, we'd say that it's probably best to deal with the missing values early, when they're still a specific value, rather than take a chance.